Speed and fluctuations of N-particle branching Brownian motion with spatial selection: The approximating processes: B-, - and -BBM B-, Bb- and B -BBM

 Define the predicate\\ \\ Furthermore, if for some $n>0$, $(t^{A,a}_j)_{j=1}^n\in\R_+^n$ for all $A$ and $a$, then define the predicate

 \begin{theorem} Suppose (H$_\perp$).
 Let $n\ge 1$ and $(t^{A,a}_j)_{j=1}^n\in\R_+^n$ such that (Ht) is verified.
 Define the process

-Then, as $A$ and $a$ go to infinity, under $\PB$, the law of the vector $(X_{t^{A,a}_j})_{j=1}^n$ converges to the law of $(L_{t_j})_{j=1}^n$, where $(L_t)_{t\ge0}$ is the L\'evy process from Theorem~\ref{th:1}. \end{theorem} A stronger convergence than convergence in the sense of finite-dimensional distributions is convergence in law with respect to Skorokhod's ($J_1$-)topology (see \cite[Chapter~3]{Ethier1986}).
-Obviously, the convergence in Theorem~\ref{th:barrier} does not hold in this stronger sense, because the barrier is continuous but the L\'evy process is not and the set of continuous functions is closed in Skorokhod's $J_1$-topology\footnote{ One could prove convergence in the $M_1$-topology (cf.\ \cite[Section~3.3]{Whitt2002}), but the use of this less standard topology would lead us away from our real goal: the proof of Theorem~\ref{th:1}.}.
+Then, as $A$ and $a$ go to infinity, under $\PB$, the law of the vector $(X_{t^{A,a}_j})_{j=1}^n$ converges to the law of $(L_{t_j})_{j=1}^n$, where $(L_t)_{t\ge0}$ is the L\'evy process from Theorem~\ref{th:1} but with the constant $c = \pi^2(\const{eq:W_expec} + \const{eq:c_log} - \log \pi)$. \end{theorem} A stronger convergence than convergence in the sense of finite-dimensional distributions is convergence in law with respect to Skorokhod's ($J_1$-)topology (see \cite[Chapter~3]{Ethier1986}).
+The convergence in Theorem~\ref{th:barrier} does not hold in this stronger sense, because the barrier is continuous but the L\'evy process is not and the set of continuous functions is closed in Skorokhod's $J_1$-topology .
 However, if we create artificial jumps, we can rectify this:

 \begin{theorem} Suppose (H$_\perp$).
 Define $J_t = X^{[\infty]}_{\Theta_n}$, if $t\in [\Theta_n,\Theta_{n+1})$, for $n\in\N$.
 Then as $A$ and $a$ go to infinity, under $\PB$, the process $(X'_t)_{t\ge 0} = (J_{a^3t}-\pi^2 At)_{t\ge 0}$ converges in law with respect to Skorokhod's topology to the L\'evy process defined in the statement of Theorem~\ref{th:barrier}. \end{theorem} It will be technically convenient to prove Theorem~\ref{th:barrier2} first, because working in Skorokhod's topology makes time changes easier to handle.
 Theorem~\ref{th:barrier} then follows almost immediately.
-We also remark that the assumption (H$_\perp$) in the above theorems can be considerably weakened (see Proposition~\ref{prop:piece}).
+We also remark that the assumption (H$_\perp$) in the above theorems can be considerably weakened, in fact, the assumptions from Proposition~\ref{prop:piece} below would be enough.